lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **NIPS/NIDS**

+      NIDS/NIPS are additional software designed to protect networks.
+Monitors network traffic and protects against network-based attacks.
+Can use taps and port mirrors to capture traffic.
+Can not monitor encrypted traffic or traffic on individual hosts.

 - Signature-based

+      AKA definition-based.
+Uses a database of known vulnerabilities or attack patterns.
+Similar to how anti-virus software uses signatures to detect malware.
+Signatures must be updated to protect against new threats.

 - Heuristic/behavioral

+      AKA anomaly-based detecction.
+Starts by identifying a baseline for normal operation or behavior by creating a performance baseline under normal operating conditions.

 - Anomaly

+      AKA heuristic based detection

 - Inline vs. passive

+      IPSs are inline, or in-band, with traffic.
+All traffic passes through the IPS and the IPS can block malicious traffic.
+      IDSs are passive, or out-of-band, with traffic.
+An IDS monitors network traffic, but the traffic does not go through the IDS.

 - In-band vs. out-of-band
 - Rules

+      IDSs reports events based on configured rules by administrators.
+Should be strict enough to not allow false negatives but not too strict to minimize false positives.

 - Analytics
    - False positive

+         Alert or alarm that is non threatening.

    - False negative

+         Failure to alert or alarm a threat.

 **Router**